Ronda Rousey Is A ‘Fraud’ Created By ‘Far-Left’ Media, Fox Sports Host Claims

 — FOX Sports Radio (@FoxSportsRadio) January 3, 2017

-According to the Nashville-based Travis, a lawyer who worked on Al Gore’s presidential campaign (based on what he once mentioned during his Outkick the Coverage show that airs on Periscope), sports journalists backed Ronda Rousey as part of a “girl power” feminist and/or politically correct agenda.
+According to the Nashville-based Travis, a lawyer who worked on Al Gore’s presidential campaign (based on what he once mentioned during his Outkick the Show broadcast that airs on Periscope), sports journalists backed Ronda Rousey as part of a “girl power” feminist and/or politically correct agenda.

 “And I bought into this idea, this illusion that I think was media driven…the media at large is really liberal—they don’t have anything on the sports media…The sports media is most far-left contingent of media that exists in this country, and I think there were a ton of people in the sports media who wanted Ronda Rousey to be good because it somehow represented their belief that women are better than men…I am the dumbest human being on earth when it came to the Ronda Rousey hype; I bought it lock stock and barrel…we got totally bamboozled here because people wanted Ronda Rousey to be good…”